dustonbw/dustonbw/README.md

 Hi, I'm Duston.

-I'm a computer & technology enthusiast and aspiring enthusiastic technician.
+I'm a computer & technology enthusiast and computer programming student.
-Interested in the guts of the computer, the arts & technology, and the art of technology.
+I have a background in theatre production and project management, and I'm interested in the guts of the computer, the arts & technology, and the art of technology.

 Find me at <a rel="me" href="https://mastodon.coffee/@headclouded">@headclouded@mastodon.coffee</a> on the fediverse, or on my <a href="https://dustonbw.com">homepage</a>.